eaa11/eaa11/README.md

 ### Hi there 👋

-- 🔭 I’m currently working to improve Myself
+- 🔭 I’m currently working on improving myself
 - ⚡ Fun fact: I love coding💻 and memes👀